syvixor/laine/README.md

 ## 🌊 Laine

-A CLI tool to download and deobfuscate manga chapters from multiple official Japanese providers.
+A CLI tool to deobfuscate & download manga chapters from multiple official Japanese providers.

 ### 🪐 Features
-- Supports multiple providers:
+- Supports multiple official japanese providers.
-  - Shonen Jump+
-  - Comic-Days
-  - Comic-Action
-  - & More...

 - Downloads all pages of a chapter.
 - Deobfuscates scrambled image blocks.
 - Restores any missing transparency on the right side.